TIDY Concierge

 Direct Bookings

-A direct booking is one made through a website TIDY hosts on your behalf.
+A direct booking is one made through a website TIDY hosts on your behalf — no marketplace commission.
 For direct bookings, you typically want to budget about 5% to cover:

-Most customers will discount these bookings by about 5%, meaning in general you can expect to make about 5% more on a direct booking than on a platform booking.
-The reason you typically want to offer a discount on direct bookings is that much of your direct traffic will come from people who found you on Airbnb and want to see if there is a discount or reason to book off-site.
+Most guests will discount these bookings by about 5%, meaning in general you can expect to make about 5% more on a direct booking than on a platform booking.
+The reason you typically offer a discount on direct bookings is that much of your direct traffic comes from people who found you on Airbnb and want to see if there is a reason to book off-site.
+See Reservations for how bookings flow through TIDY.

 Typical Channel Mix

-Most hosts can expect roughly the following split of revenue across channels:
+For a short-term rental, most hosts can expect roughly this split of revenue by channel:

 ChannelShare of Revenue